Entropy formula of N-body system: Overview

-Tsallis entropy is a generalisation of Boltzmann entropy\cite{Tsallis,Tsallis2009}.
+Havrda-Charv\'at-Tsallis entropy or the $q$-entropy is a generalisation of Boltzmann entropy\cite{HC, Tsallis,Tsallis2009}.
+The first appearance of the formula of the $q$-entropy is on the paper of Havrda and Charv\'at for the purpose of information entropy and Tsallis has rediscovered it for Boltzmann-Gibbs statistical mechanics.
 The generalisation is characterised by a single parameter known as the entropic index $q$ and Boltzmann entropy is retrieved when $q$ approaches one.
-Boltzmann derived his entropy formula by considering a physical system composed of infinite number of ideal gases where the infinity was an indispensable constraint for using Stirling's approximation with respect to the factorial function that appeared in his procedure\cite{boltzmann}.
+The endeavors to discover additional factors that explain the roles of the entropic index $q$ and to find empirical or approximated relations for the entropic index have been in various fields including physics, chemistry, and economics\cite{Cho, plastino, plastino1994, tsallis1996generalized, tsallis1999re, beck, walton, ion, upadhyaya, weinstein, borland, lutz, reynolds, reis, ausloos, vilar, liu}.
+However, Boltzmann derived his entropy formula by considering a very fundamental physical system composed of infinite number of ideal gases where the infinity was an indispensable constraint for using Stirling's approximation with respect to the factorial function that appeared in his procedure\cite{boltzmann}.
 Meanwhile, the derivation of the precise entropy formula for the Boltzmann's system of $N$ molecules seems unknown and hard to be accomplished by following his way because the infinity assumption is not allowed to use any more in this case.
-Here we show the entropy of the system composed of finite $N$ molecules of ideal gas is Tsallis entropy with the entropic index $q=\frac{D(N-1)-4}{D(N-1)-2}$ in $D$-dimensional space.
-This result partially reveals the detail behind Boltzmann entropy concealed by using the infinity assumption.
-In addition, Tsallis entropy is now established on a physical system which is as precise and fundamental as the foundation of Boltzmann entropy.
+Here we show the entropy of the system composed of finite $N$ molecules of ideal gas is Havrda-Charv\'at-Tsallis entropy or the $q$-entropy with the entropic index $q=\frac{D(N-1)-4}{D(N-1)-2}$ in $D$-dimensional space.
+This analytically obtained result partially reveals the detail behind Boltzmann entropy concealed by using the infinity assumption.
+In addition, Havrda-Charv\'at-Tsallis entropy or the $q$-entropy is now established on a physical system which is as precise and fundamental as the foundation of Boltzmann entropy.
 By using the analogy of the $N$-body system, it is possible to obtain the entropic index of a combined system $q_C$ formed from subsystems having different entropic indexes $q_A$ and $q_B$ as $\frac{1}{1-q_C}=\frac{1}{1-q_A}+\frac{1}{1-q_B}+\frac{D+2}{2}$.
 The number $N$ can be used for the physical measure of deviation from Boltzmann entropy.